williamag929/BaseShiftWork/README.md

 ---

-## 6. Personal Clock-in/out
+## 7. Personal Clock-in/out

-In addition to the kiosk mode, the application provides a personal clock-in/out feature for individual users who are logged into the application.
+In addition to the kiosk mode, the application provides personal clock-in/out features for individual users through both the web dashboard and mobile app.
 This feature is accessible from the user's dashboard and provides the same functionality as the kiosk mode, but for the currently logged-in user.

 *   **Personal Time Tracking:** Allows individual users to clock in, clock out, and manage breaks from their own device (phone or web browser).
 *   **Automatic Project/Location Selection:** The system automatically selects the project or location based on the user's schedule for the day.
 If no schedule is set, the user can select it manually.